denniwang/sp25-devtools-workshop/README.md

 ## Overview

-This codebase is designed to implement a card game called "ThreeTrioGame".
+codebase is designed to implement a card game called "ThreeTrioGame".
 The game involves creating a board and a deck of cards from configuration files, and players take turns to play the game until a winner is determined.
 The codebase assumes that users have a basic understanding of Java programming and familiarity with concepts like file I/O, collections, and object-oriented